Get an annual AARP membership for only $9. Offer ends 12/11.

 • Longer life expectancy comes with changes to our health as we age.
 Find out more about changes in health and health care needs as we get older to be proactive with your health.

-• Life expectancy is impacted by a number of factors, including (but not limited to) war, disease, genetics, diet, lifestyle, gender, health, crime, environmental toxins, and the availability of affordable and safe housing.
+• Life expectancy is impacted by several factors, including (but not limited to) war, disease, genetics, diet, lifestyle, gender, health, crime, environmental toxins, and the availability of affordable and safe housing.

 Life Expectancy